 Enhanced digital performance was complemented by the Autumn events season whereby five flagship events brought together 174 clients and more than 7,200 members.

 One specific project was the company's Technology Academy supporting a major UK bank build out its internal capability.
-In una Report & Financial Statements for the year ended 31 December 2024

 Solascure Limited